 He is an Italian photographer, born and raised in Tuscany.
 He uses portraits to tell us stories.

-The project I like most from Gabriele Galimberti, is his work on ‘fathers’, capturing a multitude of different people, ages, and cultures.
+The project I like most from Gabriele Galimberti is his work on fathers, capturing many different people, ages, and cultures.
 It is a welcome breath of fresh air.

 25. Amber Bracken